oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 When using refresh tokens, as described in Section 4.14 of {{oauth-security-topics}}, the token-mediating backend obtains the refresh token in step F and associates it with the user's session.

-If the resource server rejects the access token, the JavaScript application can contact the token-mediating backend to request a fresh access token.
-The token-mediating backend relies on the cookies associated with this request to use the user's refresh token to run a Refresh Token grant type.
+If the resource server rejects the access token, the JavaScript application can contact the token-mediating backend to request a new access token.
+The token-mediating backend relies on the cookies associated with this request to look up the user's refresh token, and makes a token request using the refresh token.
 These steps are not shown in the diagram.
-Note that this Refresh Token grant type involves a confidential client, thus requires client authentication.
+Note that this Refresh Token request is from the backend, a confidential client, thus requires client authentication.

 When the refresh token expires, there is no way to obtain a valid access token without starting an entirely new Authorization Code grant.
 Therefore, it is recommended to configure the lifetime of the cookie-based session to be equal to the maximum lifetime of the refresh token if such information is known upfront.
 Additionally, when the token-mediating backend learns that a refresh token for an active session is no longer valid, it is recommended to invalidate the session.